Background texture of sculpture detail

 The Freer Gallery of Art and the Arthur M. Sackler Gallery: two buildings, one museum.
 Come see us at our home on the National Mall in Washington, DC.

-Curiosity needs to be nurtured.
 The support of people like you helps us keep our programming vital and accessible to everyone—from enthusiastic K–12 students to leading scholars, from our local community to our international audiences.
+Learn how you can help us expand our impact.

 Stay Connected